Frendi Saputra

-Frendi Saputra (born 27 January 1992), is an Indonesian professional footballer who plays as a full-back for Liga 1 club Dewa United.
+Frendi Saputra (born 27 January 1992) is an Indonesian professional footballer who plays as a left-back for Liga 2 club Barito Putera.

 Club career

 PSIS Semarang

 He was signed for PSIS Semarang to play in Liga 1 in the 2018 season.
 Frendi made his debut on 25 March 2018 in a match against PSM Makassar at the Andi Mattalatta Stadium, Makassar.

 Dewa United

 On 29 January 2023, Frendi signed a contract with Liga 1 club Dewa United from PSIS Semarang.
 Frendi made his league debut for the club in a 1–1 draw against Madura United.